carpentries/amy/docs/users_guide/index.md

 #### Merging Duplicate Persons, Training Requests, or Events

-If duplicate Person, Training Request, or Event records exists, they can be merged.
+If duplicate Person, Training Request, or Event records exist, they can be merged.
 Select the appropriate option from the "More" menu.

 Choose the two records to be merged, and click "Submit" to see merge options.
 Here you can choose to keep the value from Record A, from Record B, or to combine the values.
 By default, keeping the value in Record A is checked.